MIDS-scaling-up/v3a/week02/lab/README.md

         image: <yourImage>
 ```

 Watch the logs of your listener, `kubectl logs -f <podName>` and run your publisher.
 You should see that your listener connected via the service name and your message show up!
+If not, the logs command will help you troubleshoot your pod[s].

 You can now delete your serivce and deployments.